Visiting Thailand on a budget? As expats in Bangkok, we share the best ways to save money in Thailand and plan a budget Thailand trip!

 13. Free attractions – No matter where you are in Thailand, there are always temples/monasteries/buddhas/farms/beaches/waterfalls/forests and so on, that are completely free.
 Do your research and spend time visiting these.

-15. Jump on the BTS/MRT – For fast, easy and cheap transport around Bangkok, jump on the BTS or MRT to your chosen destination.
+15. Jump on the BTS/MRT – For fast, easy, and cheap transport around Bangkok, jump on the BTS or MRT to your chosen destination.
 If you are far from a stop or your destination is far from a stop, it may be worth getting a taxi or river boat to the nearest station to avoid the traffic.

-16. Hand out Flyers – In the south of Thailand, some bars are known to give you free drinks if you spend a few hours handing out their venue flyers during the afternoon.
+16. Hand-out Flyers – In the south of Thailand, some bars are known to give you free drinks if you spend a few hours handing out their venue flyers during the afternoon.
 Speak to those at the bars, this is more likely to happen with bars run by expats.

 17. Couchsurfing – This is a website that gives you an opportunity to find free accommodation with people living in Thailand.
 This works particularly well in places like Bangkok, Hua Hin, Pattaya and Chiang Rai where there are large amounts of expats with spare rooms!

-18. Avoid Western food – We all like a pizza or a McDonalds from time to time but if you are trying to save money in Thailand then don’t start hitting up western chain restaurants.
+18. Avoid Western food – We all like a pizza or a Mcdonald’s from time to time but if you are trying to save money in Thailand then don’t start hitting up western chain restaurants.
 Head to a local restaurant or market and eat like a king for very little.

 19. Don’t leave tips – It is not the norm to leave tips in Thailand so don’t worry about leaving tips in restaurants, bars or cafes.
 However, we found the locals to be very grateful when we did.

-20. 7/11 Stock up – The first thing we learnt about Thailand when we arrived in Bangkok, was how cheap the beer in 7/11 is!
+20. 7/11 Stock up – The first thing we learned about Thailand when we arrived in Bangkok, was how cheap the beer in 7/11 is!
 A big bottle of beer costs around 55 baht (£1.10) whilst whiskey and wine bottles are as cheap as 250 baht (£5!).
 There are also these stores EVERYWHERE; ideal for stocking on water etc for your hotel room.

 21. Tesco Water – If you are staying in an area for a while, buy a big bottle of water and fill it up from the water machines outside Tesco, costing 1 baht per litre.
 This will save you quite a bit on water bottles that normally cost 30+ baht in store.